 There are also uncertainties in how big an effect non-CO2 climate forcings, particularly climate-cooling aerosols, have on temperatures.
 This forcing uncertainty could reduce the carbon budget by up to 400GtCO2, or increase it by up to 200GtCO2.

-The SR15 suggests that the budget could be further reduced by up to 100GtCO2 in 2100 due to Earth-system feedbacks, such as carbon released by melting permafrost that is generally not included in climate models.
+The SR15 suggests that the budget could be further reduced by up to 100GtCO2 in 2100 due to Earth-system feedbacks, such as carbon released by thawing permafrost that is generally not included in climate models.
 These feedbacks are less important over the short-term, however, as their effects will mostly kick in later in the century.

 Problems with negative emissions